 - It must not be possible to buy yourself a better chance of winning.

-So, sweepstakes casino sites offer a wide selection of slots, table games, and poker for you to play.
+So, sweepstakes and social casino sites offer a wide selection of slots, table games, and poker for you to play.

 Can you play online poker in Idaho?

 No. All poker, outside of the virtual poker at Idaho’s tribal casinos or home games, is illegal in Idaho.
 So, online poker is almost a double whammy, since both poker and online gambling are prohibited in the state.